adriancbo/meteor-chalk/README.md

 ## Chalk for Meteor

-A Tiny Meteor wrapper around the quintessential [Chalk](https://github.com/sindresorhus/chalk).
+Use the quintessential [Chalk](https://github.com/sindresorhus/chalk) in Meteor.

 **For the server**